hs950559/coryrylan.com/_posts/2015-11-17-angular-observable-data-services.md

 A BehaviorSubject allows us to push and pull values to the underlying Observable.
 We will see how this will help us construct our service.

-In Angular 2 we use RxJS a polyfill/util library for the proposed Observables primitive in the next new version JavaScript.
-RxJS version 5 is in beta and is a peer dependency with Angular 2.
+In Angular we use RxJS a polyfill/util library for the proposed Observables primitive in the next new version JavaScript.
+RxJS version 5 is a peer dependency with Angular.
-A slim Observable is used in Angular 2 core.
+A slim Observable is used in Angular 2+ core.
 The slim Observable does not have many of the useful operators that makes RxJS so productive.
-The Observable in Angular 2 is slim to keep the byte site of the library down.
+The Observable in Angular is slim to keep the byte site of the library down.
 To use extra operators we import them like
 so: `import 'rxjs/add/operator/map';`.

 In our example we will have a `TodosService`.
 Our todos service will have basic CRUD operations and a